bcgov/brm-app/README.md

 # BRM (Business Rules Management) App

-This app is a tool for authoring and testing/simulating rules for SDPR's Business Rules Engine.
+This app is a tool for authoring and testing/simulating business rules.
+It was made for SDPR's Business Rules Engine.
 It is a [Next.js](https://nextjs.org/) project that makes use of a custom fork of the [GoRules JDM Editor](https://github.com/gorules/jdm-editor) (located at https://github.com/bcgov/jdm-editor).
 You can read more about working with our custom JDM Editor fork [here](https://knowledge.social.gov.bc.ca/successor/bre/jdm-editor).

 ## Requirements

 This project current depends on the API provided by the [brm-backend](https://github.com/bcgov/brm-backend) project.
 You'll have to set an environment variable of `NEXT_PUBLIC_SERVER_URL` pointing to the URL of that when it is up and running (like `http://localhost:3000`).

+It also requires you to set up an integration with the github repo you are using to store and manage the rules.
+To do this you must set the `NEXT_PUBLIC_GITHUB_REPO_URL` and `NEXT_PUBLIC_GITHUB_REPO_OWNER` environment variables

+Additionally, there is the following optional functionality that can be set up:
-This project also depends on the API provided by the [klamm](https://github.com/bcgov/klamm) project.
+1. Set up integration for rule input/output values.
+This is achieved via an API provided by the [klamm](https://github.com/bcgov/klamm) project.
 You'll have to set an environment variable of `NEXT_PUBLIC_KLAMM_URL` pointing to the url and endpoint for the business rules set of information (like `http://localhost/bre`).
+2. Set the name and description of your app/project via `NEXT_PUBLIC_APP_NAME` and `NEXT_PUBLIC_APP_DESCRIPTION` environment variables
+3. Set if the deployment is in development or not (this will add a banner to the top of the app indicating this) by setting the `NEXT_PUBLIC_IN_PRODUCTION` environment variable to true or false.

 ## Getting it running